aarontinn13/mpcs52040/hw3/Part4/README.txt

     mc_client.py           - client that will also send and receive messages in current channel (if ALL, then will receive from all channels) mc_client2.py          - client that will also send and receive messages in current channel (if ALL, then will receive from all channels) mc_client3.py          - client that will also send and receive messages in current channel (if ALL, then will receive from all channels)

+Comments:

+    Everything works fine.
+    Currently have 3 channel pickle files, you can add more channels however history will not be saved.